Best Family Streaming Plan 2026

 Premium family ($75/month): Netflix Premium ($24.99, 4 screens) + Disney+ Premium ($19.00, 4 screens) + Amazon Prime ($14.99) + Max ad-free ($18.49 for Studio Ghibli).
 All 4K, ad-free, maximum simultaneous streams.

-For comparison, the Disney Duo Basic bundle (Disney+ and Hulu with ads) at $13/month is the single best budget entry point for families.
-Add Netflix for $18-25 and you have a comprehensive family setup for $31-38/month.
+For comparison, the Disney Duo Basic bundle (Disney+ and Hulu with ads) at $13/month is the best budget entry point for families.
+Add Netflix for $18-25 and you have a solid family setup for $31-38/month.

 Password Sharing Rules in 2026

-The password-sharing crackdown has fundamentally changed family streaming economics:
+The password-sharing crackdown has changed family streaming economics:

 Netflix defines a household as devices connected to the same primary internet location (Wi-Fi router).
 Extra members outside the household cost $7.99/month each.
 Netflix added 50 million subscribers after enforcing this policy in May 2023.
 Netflix Standard + 1 extra member (ad-free) costs $26.98/month.